tinode/chat/loadtest/README.md

 ### Experiments

-We have tested our single-server Tinode synthetic setup with 50000 accounts on a 4 CPU box in the cloud.
+We have tested our single-server Tinode synthetic setup with 50000 accounts on a standard `t3.xlarge` AWS box (4 vCPUs, 16GiB, 5Gbps network) with the `mysql` backend.
 As the load increases, before starting to drop:

 * The server can sustain 50000 concurrently connected sessions.